E-ARK-Software/piql_ingest/README.md

 Installation Instructions

 Windows:
-1. The project requires an installed cross-platform QT framework.
+1. The project requires an installed cross-platform QT framework (version 5.1.1).
    If this framework is not installed, then you need to install it.
    Official website: https://www.qt.io/
-2. The project requires the boost library.
+2. The project requires the boost library version 1.72.0.
    If necessary, you need download and install the latest version of this library.
    Official website: https://www.boost.org/
 3. It is necessary to download the project sources from the repository